scottgriv/River-Charts/README.md

 ```
 (For the sake of brevity, the full output is abbreviated with `...`)

+## Project
+Please reference the [GitHub Project](https://github.com/users/scottgriv/projects/7) tab inside this Repo to get a good understanding of where I'm currently at with the overall project.
+Bugs and Enhancements will also be tracked there as well.

 ## Disclaimer
-The data provided by this application is sourced from the [USGS](https://www.usgs.gov/).
-It's subject to revision, and for more information, please refer to their [official disclaimer](http://waterdata.usgs.gov/nwis/help/?provisional).
+- The data provided by this application is sourced from the [USGS](https://www.usgs.gov/).
+- It's subject to revision, and for more information, please refer to their [official disclaimer](http://waterdata.usgs.gov/nwis/help/?provisional).
+- Software is provided as-is and no warranty is given about its usability.

 ## License
 - **River Charts** is released under the terms of the **GNU General Public License, version 3 (GPLv3)**.
 The GPLv3 is a "copyleft" license, ensuring that derivatives of the software remain open source and under the GPL.